Free calculator

 The EU Late Payment Directive, the UK Late Payment of Commercial Debts Act, and equivalent legislation in other jurisdictions all share the same goal: make it financially rational to pay on time.

-How to calculate late payment interest
+How do you calculate late payment interest?

 Interest = Invoice amount × (Annual rate / 100) × (Days overdue / 365)